ryanjeffares/poise/README.md

     * How would we know what to pop off the stack, if only one of the values is used?
     * Unpacking would need a different Vm implementation
     * What if packs were just lists...
+* Full UFCS?
+* `Any` type annotation?
+To do this, it would make the most sense to refactor the internals so extension functions have a list of types they're implemented for, rather than the other way around, but that becomes very complicated to look up at runtime.
 * Vectors instead of maps!

 ## Feature Roadmap